 Our specialized and individualized writing tutoring and intervention focuses on improving the student’s oral and written language skills including:

 Writing requires mastery of different skills and processes, including spelling and handwriting.
 It also involves planning, organizing, and revising of ideas.
 Children with learning disabilities often have problems with phonemic processing (representing and manipulating sounds), alphabetic principles (recognizing sounds represented by letters), and letter-sound connections.
 This leads to difficulties in the transcription aspect of writing.
 Thus, affecting one’s ability to communicate thoughts and ideas.
+Learn about The Language Literacy Network– the many language components that unify into skilled reading and writing.
+The infographic is attached and may be freely shared –unaltered and for non-commercial purposes.

 Effective writing intervention must address all aspects of the writing process using a particular strategy.
 At Queens Letters , our writing tutors focus on specialized and individualized intervention to improve the student’s oral and written language skills including: